Karasu relief: Location and discovery

-The relief was discovered by geologists Krummanacher and Wilson in 1956 and first published by Charles Burney and G.R.
-Lawson in 1958.
+The relief was discovered by geologists Krummanacher and Wilson in 1956 and first published by Charles A. Burney and Gordon R. J. Lawson in 1958.

 Description

 The relief is 1.98 m high by 1.6 m wide.
 It shows a warrior standing on a deer.
 The deer is 1.2 m high, its back is 52 cm high and the body is 68 cm long.
 It faces left, with its head held high on a slender neck.
 The head with a slightly opened mouth is depicted in profile.
 A finely carved pair of antlers with two branches on each side is depicted front-on on top of the head.
 According to Frank Starke it is a red deer (Cervus elaphus).

 On the back of the dear, there is a 1.2 m high male figure facing left and wearing a short kilt and shoes.
 He is armed with a spear in his right hand and holds a bow over his shoulder with his left hand.
 In 1976, the upper part of the cliff was blown away with dynamite by treasure hunters.
 Since then none of the head is visible except for the beard.
 On old illustrations show details of the face and the hair hanging down his neck.
 The wears the tall, round-topped hat of a god.
 A Sun symbol hovers above the figure.
 Although there is no inscription on the relief, the figure with the deer is clearly the protective god of the wild, Kurunta or Tuntija.
 The motif of the "god on the deer" is already known attested at Assyrian trade outposts and the Hittite empire at the beginning of the 2nd millennium BC.
 In late Hittite times the motif is found on, for example, the Hacıbebekli stele.
 Inspection revealed traces of a late Hittite settlement in the area, which suggests that the relief depicts a protective god of the settlement.

 Hansgerd Hellenkemper and Jörg Wagner assigned the work to the "traditional style" (1050-850 BC) on the basis of stylistic elements, while Winfried Orthmann dated it to the "Late Hittite II" period (950-850 BC).